Faculty Members

 Research on manuscripts of Japanese classical literature and their expressions

-I study the expressions in kana literature in the Heian period such as waka and narratives.
-My literary research is based on accurately compiled differences between various versions and empirical data aggregated from a philological standpoint.
-I teach students specific methods necessary for logical inquiry into the nature of the literary work.
+I study written expression in Heian period kana literature such as waka and narratives.
+My literary research is based on accurately compiled differences between various versions of written expressions and empirical data aggregated from a philological standpoint.
+I teach students specific methods necessary for logical inquiry into the nature of literary works.

 HATANO Kenji